 “And what changed now?”, James screamed in anger.

 “I changed.”, Taylor replied, “It took me all these years to realise that none of them mattered.
 I wasted 20 years of my life staying away from the man I loved and now I am dying James.
-I don’t fear to die, I don’t even fear to die alone.
+I don’t fear death, I fear a lonely death.
 It took me death to realise that I fear to die in the absence of someone I love.”

 A long silence followed as they both looked at each other.
 James moved forward and hugged Taylor tight.
 He remembered all those days he stayed there waiting and now he had Taylor in his arms but he could not decide if he should be happy or he should be sad.
 All he knew was that his wait was over.
 He closed his eyes as they kissed after 20 years of separation.